Extensibility

 A custom laptop-order workflow.

 A Resource for laptop orders.
 A Form that captures OS and model.
 A Function-backed approval that checks budget.
 Manual fulfillment through IT's ticket queue.
-A post-provision Hook that sends the welcome message.
-One audit trail across all of it.
+A Function that sends the welcome message once fulfillment completes.
+Every layer independently audited and traceable.

 A sensitive-access policy with self-cert.

 A Resource for production admin access.
 An approval policy where a Function decides based on identity attributes.
 Timed access (5 hours).
 A pre-revoke Hook that notifies the requester.
-A Custom Action on the assignment screen — "extend by 2 hours" — one click for the operator, one more row in the journal.
+A Custom Action on the request screen — "flag for security review" — one click for the operator, each invocation traced on the function's execution history.

 An internal-system sync.

 A custom Resource for an internal system.
-A Function-backed fulfillment path that calls the internal API.
-A post-provision Hook that updates the downstream HR tool.
+A Function-backed fulfillment path that calls the internal API and updates the downstream HR tool in the same run.
 No native connector, no six-figure integration project — the primitives are enough.

 Where configuration ends.
 Where code starts.